rohan-dhar/vectr.js/README.md

 <li>
 <h4><code>.subtract()</code></h4>
-subtracts a number or another Vectr to the Vectr and returns the Vectr.
+Subtracts a number or another Vectr form the Vectr and returns the Vectr.
 Is chainable.

 <h5>Parameters</h5>
 <code>.subtract(n, new)</code>